 \section{Related Work}

-\textbf{Sharing appearance model across multiple tracking tasks} has not yet being extensively studied in literature, especially not in the context of SSL representations.
-Some existing methods do share a common architecture across tasks.
-For instance, STEm-Seg~\cite{stem} addresses VIS~\cite{ytbvis} and MOTS; while TraDeS~\cite{trades} addresses 2D/3D MOT, MOTS and VIS.
-However, both methods train their models separately and on different datasets for every task.
-Conversely, we reuse the \textit{same} previously-learned representation across five tasks and we do not require any additional training.
+To the best of our knowledge, \textbf{sharing the appearance model across multiple tracking tasks} has not been extensively studied in the computer vision literature, and especially not in the context of SSL representations.
+Some existing methods do share a common backbone architecture across tasks.
+For instance, STEm-Seg~\cite{stem} addresses VIS~\cite{ytbvis} and MOTS; while TraDeS~\cite{trades} addresses MOT, MOTS and VIS.
+However, both methods need to be trained separately and on different datasets for every task.
+Conversely, we reuse the same representation across five tasks.
 A promising direction for future work would be to use UniTrack to train a shared representation in a multi-task fashion.
-To our knowledge, only a few approaches do adopt a multi-task strategy~\cite{siammask,ocean+,d3s}, and they usually consider SOT and VOS tasks only.
+Only a few relevant works do adopt a multi-task approach~\cite{siammask,ocean+,d3s}, and they usually consider SOT and VOS tasks only.
 In general, despite the multi-task direction being surely interesting, it requires the availability of large-scale datasets with annotations in multiple formats, and costly training.
 These are two of the main reasons for which we believe that having a framework that allows to achieve competitive performance on multiple tasks with previously-trained models is a worthwhile endeavour.